Overview

 Using Your Worker

-Once configured, you can interact with your worker through chat.Start a Chat
+Once configured, you can interact with your worker through chat.Choose Model (Optional)

 Example Prompts